mahmed2000/subsonic-webui/README.md

 It takes an optional argument to configure the bound socket interface and port.
 By default (unsupplied arg), this is set to localhost:8080.

-After starting, open `http://localhost:8080` in your browser of choice.
+After starting, open `http://localhost:8080` in your browser of choice, or `http://{ip}:8080` to access from a remote device